CouncilDataProject/cookiecutter-cdp-deployment/README.md

 See [Upgrades and New Features](#upgrades-and-new-features) for more information.

 ## Upgrades and New Features

-Answering the question:
-_"How does my instance of CDP receive updates and new features?"_

 In general, all updates and upgrades are handled easily for you through automated systems that run using GitHub Actions on your repository.